nikhilbadyal/esxport/README.rst

 A CLI tool for exporting data from Elasticsearch into a CSV file
 ----------------------------------------------------------------

-Command line utility, written in Python, for querying Elasticsearch in Lucene query syntax or Query DSL syntax and exporting result as documents into a CSV file.
+Command line utility, written in Python, for querying Elasticsearch in Query DSL syntax and exporting result as documents into a CSV file.
 This tool can query bulk docs in multiple indices and get only selected fields, this reduces query execution time.

 Quick Look Demo
 ---------------